Photos by Bob Turner

 "Being part of the incredible lantern parade through Hexham was a magical opportunity for our children to shine, grow in confidence and show off their spectacular illuminated dragon.
 A huge thank you to the Queens Hall and artist Deni Riach for providing this opportunity ."

-The Hexham Lantern Parade is presented by the Hexham Culture Network, led by Queen’s Hall Arts and Hexham Community Partnership with the support of the North of Tyne Combined Authority.
-It was first created as part of Hexham’s High Street Heritage Action Zone, which helped fund the first two years of the event.
+The 2024 Hexham Lantern Parade was presented by the Hexham Culture Network, led by Queen’s Hall Arts and Hexham Community Partnership with the support of the North of Tyne Combined Authority.